-"Anti-party activities," Imumolen, 7 others expelled from Accord party
+"Anti-party activities," Imumolen, 7 others expelled from Accord Party

 - Three additional party members have been suspended, with the disciplinary actions based on an investigation

-- The national chaitrman, Barrister Maxwell Mgbudem, said he remains focused on rebuilding and rebranding the party
+- The national chairman, Barrister Maxwell Mgbudem, said he remains focused on rebuilding and rebranding the party

 The National Executive Committee (NEC) of the Accord Party has expelled eight members, including its former presidential candidate, Professor Christopher Imumolen.